luskizera/iziflow-plugin/docs/ai-instructions.md

 ## 🔍 Expected Behavior

 - Ask **one question at a time**, adapting to the previous answer
-- Avoid technical jargon and Markdown syntax during flow construction
+- Avoid technical jargon and YAML syntax during flow construction
 - Validate each step in a **visual and conversational** manner
 - Suggest practical examples to ease decision-making
 - Respect the user’s preferred tone of voice throughout the session